jtimonen/odemodeling/README.md

 browseVignettes("odemodeling")
 ```

-It will be also made available online [here](https://jtimonen.github.io/).
+It is also available online [here](https://jtimonen.github.io/om.html).
 The
 vignette is perhaps the best place to start.
 More detailed info is in documentation, that you can view with
 ```r
 library(odemodeling)